Jack McFarland: Character overview

 Jack is Will Truman's (Eric McCormack) best friend in the American television sitcom Will & Grace.
 In the show, Jack is considered a "camp" gay man.
-He is very mercurial and changes careers rapidly from cater waiter, Banana Republic and Barneys New York sales clerk, to acting teacher, to student nurse, to surfer, to back-up dancer for Jennifer Lopez and Janet Jackson.
-Although he considers all his relationships serious, only one lasted longer than a few weeks (with Stuart, a client of Will's played by Dave Foley), and even that one ended with Jack's cheating.
+He is very mercurial and changes careers rapidly from cater waiter, Banana Republic and Barneys New York sales clerk, to acting teacher, to student nurse, to surfer, and to back-up dancer for Jennifer Lopez and Janet Jackson.
+This and Jack’s irresponsibility with money often forces him to rely on Will or Karen to take care of him financially.

+Although Jack considers all his relationships serious, he is actually a notorious serial dater who “falls in love” with any man he becomes attracted to only to move on shortly after having sex with them.
+His only romantic relationship that’s lasted longer than a few weeks (with Stuart, a client of Will's played by Dave Foley), and even that one ended as a result of Jack's cheating.

-Jack's character is unashamedly vain and self-absorbed, and adores all gay icons, particularly Cher, of whom he has a rare doll.
+Jack's is unashamedly vain and self-absorbed, and adores all gay icons, particularly Cher, of whom he has a rare doll.
 According to Will, he has the best gaydar in the tristate area.
 He is a fan of Buffy the Vampire Slayer, particularly lesbian character Willow Rosenberg.
 He also collects clippings of celebrities' hair, including a complete collection from the four main actresses on The Golden Girls, as well as Broadway icons Bernadette Peters, Betty Buckley, Idina Menzel, and – as of season seven — Patti LuPone.
 Jack also stalks actor Kevin Bacon, briefly becoming the actor's assistant.

 He believes in gay rights, and is an LGBTQ advocate, but tends to lend his support to shallow causes, such as protesting NBC censoring a gay kiss on a television show ("What about our Constitutional right to see two hotties get it on?").
 Even though his character has flaws, in the end his intentions are essentially good and this can be seen as the story progress throughout the seasons.